practical-computer/practical-error-handling-js/README.md

 The following data attributes are used by this package:

 - Inputs
   - Validation Event Handling flags.
-This package does not provide the validations, but does provide helper functions for checks if an event handler should proceed by checking the value of `data-validation`:
+This package does not provide the validations, but does provide helper functions for checks if an event handler should proceed by checking the value of `data-pf-validation`:
-    - `data-validation="input"`: This input should use `input` validation
+    - `data-pf-validation="input"`: This input should use `input` validation
-    - `data-validation="change"`: This input should use `change` validation
+    - `data-pf-validation="change"`: This input should use `change` validation
-    - `data-validation="focusout"`: This input should use `focusout` validation
+    - `data-pf-validation="focusout"`: This input should use `focusout` validation
-    - `data-validation="skip"`: This input should skip any validations
+    - `data-pf-validation="skip"`: This input should skip any validations
-  - `data-initial-load-errors`: If present, this input has initial load errors, which should not be cleared out when reflecting the constraint validation for the initial load.
+  - `data-pf-initial-load-errors`: If present, this input has initial load errors, which should not be cleared out when reflecting the constraint validation for the initial load.
-- `data-error-container`: Marks an element as an error container
+- `data-pf-error-container`: Marks an element as an error container
 - Error list items
-  - `data-visible`: Marks that the error list item should be visible
+  - `data-pf-error-visible`: Marks that the error list item should be visible
-  - `data-error-type`: The error type for this list item (eg: `tooShort`, or `some_custom_error_type`)
+  - `data-pf-error-type`: The error type for this list item (eg: `tooShort`, or `some_custom_error_type`)
-  - `data-preserve`: This error list item should not be removed when clearing the error list; useful for rendering custom error messages for default error types. *Just because an error is preserved does not mean it is visible*
+  - `data-pf-error-preserve`: This error list item should not be removed when clearing the error list; useful for rendering custom error messages for default error types. *Just because an error is preserved does not mean it is visible*
-- `data-error-message` Used in the error list item `template` element to indicate where an error message should be rendered in the markup as the `textContent`
+- `data-pf-error-message` Used in the error list item `template` element to indicate where an error message should be rendered in the markup as the `textContent`

 ### Marking an input as invalid